DRAGONFLY HELICOPTER KIT STORE

 Highest-flying helicopters at 50 cents per project

-This kit for 35 copters supplies the essential high quality rubber bands (and and some extras) plus all the parts for low-friction, adjustable hubs.
-You supply a couple of 2-liter bottles for the propellers, and straws or recycled foam trays for the body.
+This kit for 35 copters supplies the essential high quality rubber band (and and some extra); all the parts for low-friction, adjustable hubs; and very low-density foam wings for very high flights.
+You supply a few 2-liter bottles for the propellers, and straws or recycled foam trays for the body.
 You will also need scissors, tape, a hot glue gun (the small, cheap cooler and safer 10 watt kind), tack and needle-nose pliers.

 U.S. customers: $17.50 USD + $4 flat-rate shipping (still just $4 even for multiple orders).